steevenakintilo/BadFootballBet/README.md

 If you choose 3 it will just quit the program

 # Auto Mode
-Before using this mode you must have a discord channel with a weebhook how to do a weenhook:https://www.svix.com/resources/guides/how-to-make-webhook-discord/
-After that but the webhook url into discordWebhookUrl.txt files If you want to analyze all the game available of the next day just run
+Before using it make sure to put your webhook url into discordWebhookUrl.txt file If you want to analyze all the games available of the next day just run

 ```bash
     python autoFoot.py 1